PayPal Scam Text – Huge Problem

 Instead, it goes to a fake website that’s designed to steal your PayPal login credentials.
-If you receive one of these texts, do not click on the link!
+If you receive one of these texts, do not click the link!
 Just delete the message and move on.
 PayPal is aware of the scam and is working on a solution.

 In the meantime, they’ve advised customers to be extra vigilant about any text messages or emails that purport to be from PayPal.
 If you’re ever unsure about a message, you can always log in to your PayPal account directly to check for any issues.
 To learn more about how this scam works, continue reading.